 - reducing appetite and cravings

 Most high-fiber plant-based foods are a good source of prebiotics.
-Think of it this way: All prebiotics are fiber, but not all fibers are prebiotics.
 Some of the highest prebiotic foods are:

 - chicory root